 Tiemoue Bakayoko completed a transfer to Chelsea from Monaco on 15 July 2017, signing a five-year contract.

 He is a tall, strong and quick central midfielder who was instrumental in Monaco’s Ligue 1 triumph the previous season, as well as their impressive run to the Champions League semi-finals.

 In possession, Bakayoko typically plays quickly and simply but has the ability to be more expansive if required, and is strong in a one-on-one situation.
-In 2016/17 he was ranked 15th in Ligue 1 for successful take-ons, highlighting his dribbling ability.

 The Frenchman continued as a frequent part of Antonio Conte’s chosen midfield during the player’s first Chelsea season but he was sent-off for two yellow cards in the first half of a February defeat at Watford.
 Injury then ruled him out for five weeks but he returned as a substitute in a home win over Crystal Palace.

 He produced some impressive performances towards the end of the campaign, including in a tight home win over Liverpool, and played the full 90 minutes as we beat Manchester United at Wembley to lift the FA Cup.

 In August 2018, following the arrival of Jorginho at Chelsea, Bakayoko headed to Italy's Serie A to spend the 2018/19 season on loan at AC Milan.
 Although he lost his place in the team there early in the season, he recaptured his form as the season progressed and ended up a regular, making 42 appearances overall and scoring once.
 Howeverm the end of his season was blighted by racist abuse from Lazio fans suffered in the Coppa Italia semi-final, and a touchline argument with Milan manager Gennaro Gattuso, who left at the end of the campaign with Milan finishing fifth.